burra/C-linked-VHDL/README.md

-# Example how to link C code and VHDL code with GHDL"
+# Example how to link C code and VHDL code with GHDL

 Create vhdl package and define the functions like in math.vhd.
 Use those functions in some entity code, like math_tb.vhd.
 Create a source and header c files, business as usual, example, divide.c, divide.h pay attention to data types as mentioned in ghdl documentation(a copy at the end of this document)